 - Step 8 These balls will keep indefinitely if kept in a cool dark place in an airtight container.

-#10 – Natural Remedies For High Blood Pressure – Medicinal herbs
+Number 10 – Natural Remedies For High Blood Pressure – Medicinal Herbs.

-In many cultures, some for centuries, herbs have been the standard practice when it comes to treating a variety of ailments.
+In many cultures, some for centuries, herbs have been the standard practice for treating a variety of ailments.

 The herbs listed below have been shown, through research, to lower blood pressure.

-Words of warning – If you are taking any form of prescription medication always check with your healthcare provider or pharmacist before taking herbal supplements.
+If you are taking any form of prescription medication always check with your healthcare provider or pharmacist before taking herbal supplements.
 Herbal supplements are safe but there is a possibility some might interfere with medications.
-Be safe not sorry!
+Be safe not sorry!healthynatured.com

 These herbs have shown to be awesome in their effects to lowering blood pressure.
 They have been studied in human beings: